My review of the previous episode: Raga.

 - Anton Lesser has a very good line in Slowly Crumbling Inside which he gets to demonstrate to great effect here.
 But killing Mrs. Bright in such a way was a cheap twist.

-- I fail to understand why Morse and Strange didn't just constantly regale Lewis with tales of the days when they sustained gunshot wounds, tiger attacks, and seemingly fatal stabs from psychopaths.
+- I fail to understand why Morse didn't just constantly regale Lewis with tales of the days when he and Strange sustained gunshot wounds, tiger attacks, and seemingly fatal stabs from psychopaths.